paulshir/zmk-board-iris-ce/README.md

 ZMK Studio requires the number of layers to be defined in the code.
 Two extra empty layers have been added to the default keymap so it has a total of 5 layers to work with.

-I will look at having auto builds with ZMK Studio enabled shortly.

 To build for studio, your `build.yaml` needs to be updated [as documented here](https://zmk.dev/docs/features/studio).
 For example, add the following definition